bahrus/re-src/README.md

 # re-src

-##  iFrame you [TODO]

 The hyperlink tag supports a target attribute, which causes an iframe to load the content of the url.
-However, this doesn't update the address bar, so it is difficult to bookmark or email this state.
+However, this doesn't update the address bar, so it is difficult to bookmark or email this "state".

 ```html
 <nav>